msf/tsi/doc/README.txt

 ---------------------------------------------- info about versions ---
+tsi-v5.6 - 2007.02.XX
+	- TSI with MPI support.
+	- print layers size in log file.
+	- print seed in log file.
+	- supports windows (single processor mode)
+	- new pseudo random number generator (mersenne twister)
+	- better error messages when problems are found in input files.

+tsi-5.4 - 2006.07.18
+	- TSI with MPI support, tested and with great measured performance.
+	- tested with grids with up to 120 million points.
+(32bit mode, with mpi)
+	- memory usage is configurable (proporcional to the grid size, can be 9x grid size to 13x grid size)
+	- better 64bit support (faster than 32bits, good/valid results up to 34 million points)
+	- considerable speed optimizations.
+	- reworked random path generation (faster)
+	- lots of bugs fixed on DSS

+tsi-5.1 - 2006.04.21
+	- First release with MPI support, MPI has some performance issues..
+	- virtual grid manager support, will allow to configure the number of grids to keep in memory.
+	- better logging.

 tsi-v4.0 - 2005.08.25
 	- TSI multi-threaded, execution time is inversely proporcional to the number of CPUs/THREADS if number of simulations is a multiple of the number of simulation THREADS